 The Resource List

 In addition to the sculpture + the stories, we maintain a collaborative resource list through google sheets.
-Anyone can access and edit this list. please note that there are different sheets for different states (check the tabs at the bottom.)
+Anyone can access and edit this list.
 Because this list is crowdsourced, the veracity or currentness of the resources can’t be guaranteed, If you notice that something is out-of-date, please update it.
 Click here to access the resource list.

 Project History